abewley/deep_sort/README.md

 ```
 python tools/freeze_model.py
 ```
+For a TF2 version use tools/generate_detections_tf2.py (tested with TF 2.2).

 The ``generate_detections.py`` stores for each sequence of the MOT16 dataset a separate binary file in NumPy native format.
 Each file contains an array of shape `Nx138`, where N is the number of detections in the corresponding MOT